lynndylanhurley/ng-token-auth/README.md

 ## Token validation flow

-The client's tokens are stored in cookies using the ngCookie module.
+The client's tokens are stored in cookies using the ipCookie module.
 This is done so that users won't need to re-authenticate each time they return to the site or refresh the page.

 ![validation flow](https://github.com/lynndylanhurley/ng-token-auth/raw/master/test/app/images/flow/validation-flow.jpg)